-In light of the above, in April 2021, the European Commission launched the Knowledge Centre on Earth Observation (the Center), which will need to determine its budget (if any).
+In light of the above, in April 2021, the European Commission launched the Knowledge Centre on Earth Observation (the Center).

-The Center will help increasing the coherence and effectiveness of EU policies and actions, better coordinate their impact in other areas and help achieving international efforts and commitments such as the UN Sustainable Development Goals (SDGs).
+The Center help increasing the coherence and effectiveness of EU policies and actions, better coordinate their impact in other areas and help achieving international efforts and commitments such as the UN Sustainable Development Goals (SDGs).

-The Center will:
+The Center: